CARLOS SANDOVAL MENDOZA

 2019–2021, Several recordings for commissioned music

-Blind Box sits at the intersection between my sensor-equipped gloves and the transparent laboratory glove boxes commonly used in research environments:
+The Blind Box sits conceptually between two objects: my sensor-equipped gloves, developed at STEIM over many years, and the transparent laboratory glove boxes used in research environments to handle dangerous materials without direct contact.

 Interactive sound sculpture, in "Zu-Fall".
 Group exhibition.